-In a memo filed Wednesday by the U.S. Attorney’s Office for the Eastern District of New York and obtained by the New York Post, prosecutors wrote, “In light of the seriousness of the offenses, the need for specific deterrence and the need to protect the public from further crimes of the defendant… the government respectfully submits that a sentence in excess of 25 years is warranted.”
+In a memo filed Wednesday by the U.S. Attorney’s Office for the Eastern District of New York and obtained by the New York Post, prosecutors wrote: “In light of the seriousness of the offenses, the need for specific deterrence and the need to protect the public from further crimes of the defendant… the government respectfully submits that a sentence in excess of 25 years is warranted.”

-The prolific producer, writer and performer, was previously indicted on 13 counts of child pornography, but was acquitted of all charges in 2008.
+Kelly, 55, is scheduled to be sentenced on June 29.
+The prolific producer, writer and performer, was previously indicted on Illinois state child pornography charges, but was acquitted on all counts in 2008.

 The allegations against him received renewed attention when Lifetime aired its 2019 docuseries Surviving R. Kelly and followed it up with Surviving R. Kelly Part II: The Reckoning.